romilapradhan/romilapradhan.github.io/_pages/about_collaborators.md

 <br>

-Additionally, I have been fortunate to work with the following graduate and undergraduate students:
+We have also been fortunate to work with the following graduate and undergraduate students:

 <ul>
 	<li>Sathvika Kotha (MS, Purdue CIT, Fall 2022--)</li>